 Hosted Graphite has several options for dashboards - this guide walks through setting up a Graphite dashboard.
-The other options are Grafana Dashboards, and tasseo.
+The other options are Hosted Graphite Primary Dashboards, and tasseo.

 In the following guide, we’ll walk you through creating a simple graph for a chosen metric, and adding that to a dashboard that you can bookmark for quick access.
 If you haven’t sent any metrics to Hosted Graphite yet, check out our Getting Started Guide.